 Another animal to watch out for in the rainforest is the king cobra.
 This is the longest venomous snake in the world at around 18 feet (over 5m) in length.
 It prefers to eat very small mammals.
 You’re not very small, are you?

-There are also temperate rainforests which are found along the Pacific coast of North America and South America, parts of New Zealand, Australia, Japan, and Norway.
+A tropical rainforest isn’t the only type of rainforest.
+Another type is a temperate rainforest.
+Temperate rainforests are found farther away from the equator, along the Pacific coast of North America and South America, parts of New Zealand, Australia, Japan, and Norway.
 We’ll see very different animals in temperate rainforests.
 We could see black bears, beavers, tree frogs, skinks, wallabies, bandicoots, martens, and badgers.